tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 ### Step 5: Deploy and Install Cert Manager through Helm

+In this step we will be deploying Cert Manager in our kubernetes cluster.
 As Rancher management server is designed to be secure by default and requires SSL/TLS configuration, we will be installing Cert Manager to you kubernetes cluster using Helm charts.
 On the Master Node using the SSH Session, do the following:
 - References: https://cert-manager.io/docs/installation/helm/

 1. Add repo to helm to download Cert manager from and update Helm